beccacauthorn/beccacauthorn.github.io/_posts/2020-03-07-What-We-Can-Learn-From-Recidivism-Rates-In-Iowa.md

 The confusion matrix shows us that accuracy is around 66% and that precision, or positive predictive value, is 55%.

-Despite varying the features and model type, the accuaracy never increased more than 3% above the baseline.
+Despite varying the features and model type, the accuracy never increased more than 3% above the baseline.
 Recidivism is difficult to predict with the features available in this dataset.

 ![RecidivismChart](/img/recidivismchartunit2project.PNG)

+My recommendations to the state of Iowa are two-fold.
+First, I would recommend that additional data is collected on these prisioners,  including increased data around social and economic factors.
+Second, I would recommend making changes to The Department of Corrections program created to reduce recidivism rates for prisoners who are on parole.
+As seen clearly in the chart above, prisoners who were part of this program